kcstokely/Cellular-Potts/README.md

 We define an energy of the system based on cell shape and collagen overlap, and accept or reject variations with via Metropolis.

-In the end, we spit out a bunch of text files that can be read into Mathematic to make movies of what happened.
+In the end, we spit out a bunch of text files that can be read into Mathematica to make movies of what happened.